TMLP-Team/Bypasser/README.md

 # Bypasser

-This is a developing Magisk module for bypassing Android environment detection related to TMLP.
-The abbreviation "TMLP" stands for anything related to TWRP, Magisk, LSPosed, and Plugins.
+This is a developing rooting-layer module for systematically bypassing environment detection related to LRFP for Android devices, where the abbreviation "LRFP" stands for Low-level, Rooting, Frameworks, and Plugins.

 This module will only take effect when users install it or click the ``action`` button.
 The current supported features are as follows.